mjwhitta/avf/README.md

 ## Setup

-All below steps assume you are `root` on a clean install of Alpine.
+All below steps assume you are `root` on a clean install of Alpine (1 CPU, 128MB RAM, 8GB disk).

 1. Install bash and git